 The pressure in your tires impacts your fuel economy.

 On average, every 1 PSI drop reduces gas mileage by 0.2%.
 Tires inflated to the correct PSI can increase fuel economy by 0.6 to 3%.

 Never inflate your tires to the maximum PSI printed on the tire.
 Instead, look for your car’s tire PSI sticker.
 You can find this in the driver-side door jam or the owner’s manual.
 This sticker has the correct PSI for your vehicle’s tires.
 Note that the front and back tires may have different optimal pressure levels.

 Be sure to check what grade motor oil your vehicle needs.

 An extra 100 pounds of cargo can reduce your vehicle’s fuel economy by 1%.
 Rooftop cargo containers and racks can reduce fuel economy even more, sometimes by as much as 25%.
-Be sure to remove roof racks and storage containers not in use, or switch to a rear-mount cargo box.
+Be sure to remove roof racks and storage containers when not in use or switch to a rear-mount cargo box.
 Rear-mount cargo boxes still reduce fuel economy, but only by 1 or 2%.

 Should You Change Your Air Filter?